|(a) A licensee must provide marriage and family therapy

 trauma resulting from interaction within the group.

-(l) A licensee shall make a reasonable effort to avoid
+(l) A licensee must make a reasonable effort to avoid

 non-therapeutic relationships with clients or former clients.
 A non-therapeutic